Iamviratian1/application_doc_processor/README.md

 4. Add tests
 5. Submit a pull request

-## License
+## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🆘 Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions:

+- Create an issue in the GitHub repository
+- Check the documentation in the `docs/` directory
+- Review the architecture overview in `ARCHITECTURE.md`

+## 🎯 Roadmap

+- [ ] Additional document type support
+- [ ] Enhanced validation rules
+- [ ] Real-time processing dashboard
+- [ ] API rate limiting
+- [ ] Advanced error handling
+- [ ] Performance optimizations

+---

+**Built with ❤️ for efficient document processing**